jiangjyjy/VeriCell/README.md

 VeriCell is a framework for protocol-certified workflow search in cellular perturbation-response prediction.
 It integrates protocol contracts, static certification, runtime monitoring, audited validation, and semantic verification into a unified workflow-search pipeline.

-The repository contains the VeriCell pipeline, an optional OpenAI-compatible LLM interface, experiment configurations, evaluation utilities, and the results reported in the paper.
+This repository contains the VeriCell pipeline, an optional OpenAI-compatible LLM interface, experiment configurations, evaluation utilities, and results reported in the paper.

 ## Framework